kidaa30/ohimanual/3_conduct_manual/practical_SP.md

 #### Sub-goal: Lasting Special Places
 This sub-goal focuses on those geographic locations that hold particular value for aesthetic, spiritual, cultural, recreational or existence reasons, and assesses how well they are protected.

+>This sub-goal makes use of protected areas, and some of the same information gathered on projected areas can be used to create **resilience** data layers like Marine Protected Areas.

 **_Ideal Approach_**

 Ideally, you would be able to survey everyone in your region and produce a list of all the places they consider special, and then assess how well they are protected relative to a desired state.
 How well they are protected could be the percentage of area protected, and you could also find how well they are protected using other data.
 This sub-goal could also be based on the extent to which people participate in spiritual or religious activities in an area.